MayakaApps/ComposeWindowStyler/docs/index.md

 ## Acknowledgements

-* [flutter_acrylic](https://github.com/alexmercerind/flutter_acrylic): This library is heavily based on flutter_acrylic.
+* [flutter_acrylic](https://github.com/alexmercerind/flutter_acrylic): This library is heavily based on flutter_acrylic
-* [Swing Acrylic](https://github.com/krlvm/SwingAcrylic): as a reference for the Java implementation of required APIs.
+* [Swing Acrylic](https://github.com/krlvm/SwingAcrylic): as a reference for the Java implementation of required APIs